antoine-de/mimirsbrunn/docs/indexing.md

 2. Launch an Elasticsearch
 3. Launch indexing binaries in a specific order

-There is a currently two tools that will help you wrap these steps in an easy and configurable
+There is currently two tools that will help you wrap these steps in an easy and configurable manner:

 * [Fafnir](https://github.com/QwantResearch/fafnir)
 * import2mimir is a bash script